e-mail: j.borg@aston.ac.uk

 James Borg

-I am Lecturer in Computer Science in the Department on Applied AI and Robotics in the School of Computer Science and Digital Technologies, Aston University, UK, a Management Committee for the Aston Centre for AI Research and Applications (ACAIRA), and a member of the ALICE research group.
+I am Lecturer in Applied AI and Robotics in the Department on Applied AI and Robotics in the School of Computer Science and Digital Technologies, Aston University, UK, a Management Committee for the Aston Centre for AI Research and Applications (ACAIRA).
+Within ACAIRA I am a member of two research themes: Autonomous Robotics and Agents, and Evolutionary and Adaptive Intelligence.
 My research interests can be broadly described as Social Learning, Cultural Evolution and Adaptive Change in Artificial Evolutionary Systems.
 More details about my research can be found on my Research Interests and Publications pages.

 Current Research Projects: